NeeleshN1/Fake-News-Detector/README.md

-# NLP Fake News Detector
+# Verify: Real-Time News Classification Engine

 A live-news web app that rates news headlines **real or fake** in real time, powered by a fine-tuned **DistilBERT** transformer running in **C++ via ONNX Runtime**.